 - A site that involves the deposit of natural materials from excavation activities which comprise only clay, silt, sand, gravel or stone.
 The purpose of the activity must be land improvement and its size must not exceed 100,000 tonnes in total.
-This limit is reduced where the site is adjacent to another similar facility or is situated on a site where filling activities have taken place previously under a waste permit that has expired - A land improvement site which takes only inert construction and demolition waste such as bricks, concrete and so on.
-In this case, the total capacity is limited to 50,000 tonnes, with this limit being reduced by the presence of adjoining facilities or where waste has been accepted in the past - A land improvement site taking both natural materials such as clay, silt, sand, gravel and stone and also inert construction and demolition waste such as bricks or concrete.
+This limit is reduced where the site is adjacent to another similar facility or is situated on a site where filling activities have taken place previously under a waste permit that has expired; - A land improvement site which takes only inert C&D waste such as bricks, concrete, etc. In this case, the total capacity is limited to 50,000 tonnes, with this limit being reduced by the presence of adjoining facilities or where waste has been accepted in the past; - A land improvement site taking both natural materials such as clay, silt, sand, gravel and stone and also inert C&D waste such as bricks or concrete.
 The maximum allowable waste quantity is either 50,000 tonnes or 100,000 tonnes in total.
-Which limit applies depends on whether it is envisaged the largest proportion of incoming waste will be inert excavation materials or construction and demolition waste.
-Again, the allowable quantity is reduced by the presence of an adjoining facility and by historic waste deposits - A facility that does not involve land improvement and where inert waste is being recovered.
-The waste being processed must stem from construction and demolition activities.
+Which limit applies depends on whether it is envisaged the largest proportion of incoming waste will be inert excavation materials or C&D waste.
+Again, the allowable quantity is reduced by the presence of an adjoining facility and by historic waste deposits; and

+• A facility that does not involve land improvement and where inert waste is being recovered.
+The waste being processed must stem from C&D activities.
 Up to 50,000 tonnes of waste can be accepted per year.
 No less than 85% of the incoming material must be recovered, with no more than 15% of residual waste passing to a disposal facility such as a landfill site.
-Brick crushers and powerscreens would be examples of the type of activity that might fall within this provision
+Brick crushers and power screens would be examples of the type of activity that might fall within this provision.